rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> sl.maxKemenyIndex
     Decimal('36.0')

-We notice here that the crisp Copeland ranking (0.857) above seams to be slightly better fitting then Slater's (0.844), but also less discriminating as there are in fact 174 optimal Slater rankings.
+We notice here that the crisp Copeland ranking above seams to be slightly better fitting (0.857) then Slater's (0.844), but there are in fact 174 such optimal Slater rankings.

-Kemeny's as well as Slater's ranking rules are computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).
-More heuristic ranking rules, like the Copeland ones, are therefore needed in practice.
+Kemeny's as well as Slater's ranking rules are furthermore computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).

+More efficient ranking heuristics, like the Net-Flows, are therefore needed in practice.

 Kohler's ranking-by-choosing rule
 .................................

-Kohler's ranking-by-choosing rule can be formulated like this.
+Kohler's **ranking-by-choosing** rule can be formulated like this.

 At step *r* (*r* goes from 1 to *n*) do the following: